Sabaton (band): Awards

 In 2008, the then-presiding archbishop of Gdansk, Sławoj Leszek Głódź, awarded Sabaton with an authentic Polish officer sabre.
 The background was that the band had highlighted Polish soldiers in some of their songs.

 In 2016, on tour in Brazil, Sabaton was invited to visit the Expeditionary Museum in Curitiba.
-There, the band was awarded the "Tenente Max Wolff Filho" medal (for bringing to life the story of these heroes on the now classic song "Smoking Snakes"), a distinction that had previously only been awarded to two foreigners, both ex-combatants – an Italian partizan and a Russian veteran – now residing in Brazil.
+There, the band was awarded the "Tenente Max Wolff Filho" medal (for bringing to life the story of these heroes on the now classic song "Smoking Snakes"), a distinction that had previously only been awarded to two foreigners, both ex-combatants – an Italian partisan and a Russian veteran – now residing in Brazil.